 Here are a few pointers on how to make effective notes from newspapers for UPSC:

-- Primary focus should be given to editorials, defence news, economy, constitutional amendments, Environment, Government bills and schemes, International affairs, social issues, court rulings, etc.
+- The primary focus should be given to editorials, defence news, economy, constitutional amendments, Environment, Government bills and schemes, International affairs, social issues, court rulings, etc.

 - Make notes in your own words.
 Highlight, underline important keywords and add information from trusted sources like PIB, Yojana, and PRS.